TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.67.md

 ---

-If thou art the Christ, tell us.
-But he said unto them, If I tell you, ye will not believe:
+"If you are the Christ, tell us."
+But he said to them, "If I tell you, you won't believe,